 The Toni & Guy Group (the “Group”) is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our ethical code reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 The Group directly and indirectly operates hair salons worldwide, and provides haircare products, accessories, specialist furniture and equipment to hairdressing salons.
 We collectively employ around 1,240 people worldwide.

-In terms of preventing slavery and human trafficking, we have two main areas of focus: first in the production of Toni & Guy, label.m and related branded products; and second in the labour used in any Toni & Guy or Essensuals branded salons.
+In terms of preventing slavery and human trafficking, we have two main areas of focus: first in the production and supply of Toni & Guy, label.m and related branded products; and second in the labour used in any Toni & Guy or Essensuals branded salons.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 August 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 August 2018.